justinxunhengdong/portfolio/src/assets/md_content/15_WongKarWaiGame.md

 ### Development Videos
 <iframe width="560" height="315" src="https://www.youtube.com/embed/umfPC9mmvPU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _Dev video 1.
 This shows the initial Lighthouse and cutscene level.
-I used this as a proof-of-concept to decide if I should continue working on the project._
+I used this as a proof-of-concept to decide if I should continue working on the project.
+It also shows my first approach to the game's visual text, which represent the character's intrusive thoughts.
+Wong's style of writing was something I iterated upon constantly, to find the right balance of poetic and relatable._

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8XCrqi8_MQk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _Dev video 2.
 This shows the lighthouse and Act 1.
 This version uses much of the backrooms influence that I later removed, as well as a preliminary cutscene where the main character's heart gets broken._